 Electronic devices (laptops, phones) should not be visible/engaged during class unless otherwise arranged and approved by N. Ettlinger.

 EVALUATION

-Students receive letter grades on each item of evaluation.
+Students receive letter grades (numerical scores will be converted to letter grades) on each item of evaluation.
 Final grades are figured based on the values of the letter grades on a 4.0 scale:

 class attendance: 10%